10 Interesting Animals in Cuba – You May Not Know

 Cuban Crocodile – Most Dangerous Cuban Reptile

 The scientific name of the Cuban Crocodile is Crocodylus rhombifer.
-Itis a reptile species found mainly in Cuba, making it an endemic animal to this Caribbean island.
+Itis a reptile species found mainly in Cuba, making it an endemic animal to the Caribbean islands.

 These crocodiles also inhabit some areas of the nearby Bahamas and the Cayman Islands.
 They prefer freshwater environments, such as swamps, rivers, and lakes, and can occasionally be found in coastal brackish waters.